URL Structure: Understanding URLs & How They Impact SEO

 What is a URL?

-Uniform Resource Locators, or URL for short, is commonly known as a web address.
-When you type the web address on the search query, the browser will locate or access the certain web page you entered or resources on the internet.
+Uniform Resource Locators, or URLs for short, are commonly known as web addresses.
+When you type the web address on the search query, the browser will locate or access the web page you entered or resources online.

-As we are all aware, computers have language that comes in numbers and letters.
-But, as can be seen – a URL or web address is composed of human-readable text.
-The URL is particularly designed in text to replace the numbers known as IP addresses – which are used by computers to communicate with the servers.
+As we know, computers have language that comes in numbers and letters.
+But, as can be seen, a URL or web address is composed of human-readable text.
+The URL is particularly designed in text to replace the numbers known as IP addresses, which are used by computers to communicate with servers.

 The Two URL Types